guedou/guedou.github.io/r2m2_talks/2017_recon/slides.md

 ```

 <br>
-See r2m2 source code for a whole example !
+See r2m2 source code for a complete example !

 ---